elly2chan/elly2chan/README.md

         self.language_spoken = ["bg_BG", "en_US"]

     def say_hi(self):
-        print("Hey!
-I am on my way to graduate from Software University as a Full Stack Developer with Python.")
+        print("Currently on the way to graduate from SoftUni as a Full Stack Developer with Python ((:")

 me = PythonEnthusiast()